rela589n/knowledge-base/PHP/Symfony/Messenger/Symfony Messenger Handlers.md

 ## Dispatching the message

 `MessageBusInterface` is used for messages dispatching.
 The default bus which comes along with symfony is `messenger.default_bus`.
 Custom bus services are allowed to be defined.

+When the message is processed **all handlers for this message are called**.